aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 It is then up to you to take action: you may or may not install a later package that is available.

 A> ### Later major versions
-A> When you specify the `-major` flag of the `CheckForLaterVersion` user command then the user command will rather report later major versions.
+A> When you specify the `-major` flag of the `CheckForLaterVersion` user command, the user command will report later major versions as well.

 ## Downgrading

 There may be situations when you need to downgrade, for example when you find a particular package to be buggy, but an older version is known to be okay.
 Tatin does not offer help here; you need to do this yourself.